ycraaron/nodejs-react-framework/readme.md

 - Linkedin Profile: [https://www.linkedin.com/in/craaronyang/]

 # Introduction
-- As is specified in code chanllenge, the website implement the basic functionality requirements.
+- As is specified in code chanllenge, the website is developed according to the basic functionality requirements.

+- Since I didn't have any experience related to React and Node.js programming before, this is the first Full-stack React + Node.js web application I have ever built.
+Your advice would be precious to me to make improvements.
 Thanks for taking time going through this document.
-- Since I didn't have any experience related to React and Node.js programming, this is my first Full-stack React + Node.js web application I have ever built.
-Your advice would be precious to me to make improvements.

 ## Design
 The whole web application follows the standard MVC pattern and have RESTful API.